goldenhelix/automation-registry/README.md

 This registry contains a collection of pre-configured workflows and applications designed to work with Golden Helix's genomic analysis platform.
 These components can be imported into your Golden Helix server to extend its functionality and automate various genomic analysis tasks.

+- **Workflows**: Can be imported via Workflows > Actions > Add Workflow from Repository in the VSWarehouse interface.
+- **Applications**: Can be imported via Applications > Actions > Add Application from Repository in the VSWarehouse interface.

 ## About Golden Helix

 Golden Helix provides powerful genomic analysis software solutions, with VarSeq being their flagship product for variant analysis and interpretation.
 For more information about Golden Helix and their products, visit: